MichelaBon/starter-hugo-academic/content/home/teaching.md

 **Current**

-Econometrics for ECO (BSc in Economics), Fall 2021
+Business Economics (MSc in Management), Spring 2023

 **Past**

-Econometrics for ECO (BSc in Economics), Fall 2020

-Industrial Economics (BSc in Economics) and Data communication for policy analysis (Bsc in Economics), Spring 2020

-Industrial Economics (BSc in Economics), Spring 2019
+TA Econometrics for ECO (BSc in Economics), 2020 - 2021 TA Data communication for policy analysis (Bsc in Economics) - 2020 TA Industrial Economics (BSc in Economics) , 2018 - 2020 TA Microeconomics: Theory and Analysis (BSc in Economics), Fall 2017

-Industrial Economics (BSc in Economics), Spring 2018

-Microeconomics: Theory and Analysis (BSc in Economics), Fall 2017